Disney World Restaurant Discounts & Coupons

 Landry’s Select Club

-Levy Restaurants operates several Disney Springs restaurants: Paddlefish and Wolfgang Puck Cafe.
-(Please note: as of August 2017, Portobello Yacht Club and Wolfgang Puck Cafe are closed.
-Portobello will re-open as Terralina Crafted Italian.
-Wolfgang Puck Bar and Grill will open in a new location in Disney Springs.)
-You can sign up for their free Levy Preferred Frequent Dining Program online.
-Then present your membership card each time you eat at a participating restaurant.
+Levy Restaurants operates several Disney Springs restaurants: Paddlefish and Terralina Crafted Italian.
+You can sign up for their FREE Levy Preferred Loyalty Card online.
+Then present your loyalty card each time you eat at a participating restaurant.
 You will receive 1 point for every dollar you spend (gratuity excluded).
-For every $250 you spend at any of their participating restaurants (not just the Disney Springs locations — they have restaurants around the US), you will receive a $25 dining certificate on the spot, valid towards your next dining experience.
+For every $250 you spend at any of their participating restaurants (not just the Disney Springs locations — they have restaurants around the US), you will receive a $25 reward credit, valid towards your next dining experience.

 AAA / CAA Members